Want to follow along with this writing? Sign up Today, it's free and easy

 For the List Contest!Anna Wallner made the beautiful cover!

-about 1 year ago Kristi My said:
+over 1 year ago Kristi My said:

 I really liked this.
 I agree with everyone that the ending seems rushed, and I think you went wrong with the dialogue.
 It seems a bit fake, on both sides, not just Kent, but Noel's as well.